electricjones/data-manager/README.md

 initManager() is used so it doesn't conflict with user-defined init() methods.

 #### Two important notes
-  1. Using `ManagesItemsTrait` does not implement ArrayAccess, so you can't use your manager as an array (`$manager['one']`). `Extend Manager` or take a look at it to do this.
+  1. Using `ManagesItemsTrait` does not implement ArrayAccess, so you can't use your manager as an array (`$manager['one']`).
+Extend Manager or take a look at it to do this.
-  2. Right now `ManagesItemsTrait` includes a constructor so you don't have to include on in your class.
-At the moment, if you use this trait, you will automatically be able to do `$manager = new Manager(['one' => `)`.
-THIS WILL CHANGE IN THE NEXT RELSEASE.
+  2. `ManagesItemsTrait` no longer includes a constructor.
 It is just best not to include constructors in traits.
-Instead, you will simply have to:
+It is reccommended (though not neccessary) to use a constructor in your class:
 ```php
 public function __construct($items = [])
 {
     $this->initManager($items);
 }
 ```
-In your class.
-I'd do it now, so you won't have to make the change later.

 You may also use the **tests** under `tests/traits` to test your integrated functionality.
 You may have to grab these through cloning the repo. composer usually won't include tests in your `require`

 ## Exceptions
 If you try to `get()` an item that doesn't exist, and there is no fallback, an `ItemNotFoundException` will be thrown.

 If you do not want an exception, use `getIfHas($alias)` which will return a `NoItemFoundMessage` object, or use a fallback value `get($item, $fallback)`.

 If you try to nest under an existing value that is not an array, an `NestingUnderNonArrayException` will be thrown.